tidyverse/tibble/vignettes/invariants.md

 </tr>
 </tbody>
 </table>
 Unlike data frames, tibbles do not partially match names.
+Because `df$x` is rarely used in packages, it can raise a warning:

 <table class="dftbl">
 <tbody>